jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 - Excel files are summarized into prompt context rather than being passed as raw binary.
 - The sidebar can refresh installed models via `GET /api/tags` and download models via `POST /api/pull`.
 - The app tries to detect GPU memory using `nvidia-smi` and recommends a model size accordingly.
+- The inferred storage path follows the local `OLLAMA_MODELS` setting or the default `~/.ollama/models` path.